Quick Start

 Bot Rules

 Create custom rules to override bot scoring based on specific conditions.
-Rules are evaluated in priority order.
+Rules are evaluated in priority order (lower number = higher priority) and can be scoped globally, per domain, or per campaign.

 Conditions